Saulo-de-Souza/AudioManager/README.md

 In addition to 2D and 3D audio, you have the `omni` option which behaves like Godot's native **AudioStreamPlayer** node.

-Note: You cannot configure clipper and loop for AudioStreamRandomizer.
+Note: You cannot configure clipper and loop for AudioStreamRandomizer, AudioStreamSynchronized and AudioStreamPlaylist.

 ## Installation